YetAnotherFurryMan/AAS/docs/Asset Assembler Script.md

 `eq`
 `eqv [ANY]`

-Pushes 1 if the operands are equal to eachother, note that objects cannot be equal to anything.
+Pushes 1 if the operands are equal to each other, note that objects cannot be equal to anything.

 `neq`
 `newv [ANY]`